 About

-Dr. Jessie Micallef (they/she) is a postdoc fellow at IAIFI, where they use machine learning to help uncover more information about neutrino particle properties.
-She is part of various neutrino experiments, including DUNE and MicroBooNE, and previously IceCube.
+Dr. Jessie is currently a postdoc scholar at Tufts University, where they use machine learning to help uncover more information about neutrino particle properties.
+They live and work at Fermilab, which is the site for the two neutrino experiments that they are currently part of: DUNE and MicroBooNE.
 Jessie enjoys mentoring students and empowering a diverse group of next generation researchers in STEM through chairing and running events to support women and gender minorities in physics, creating unique LGBTQ+ workshops and social media campaigns, and establishing new networking programs.
-Outside academia, they enjoy creative writing, practicing jiu jitsu, cuddling her cat Ahsoka, and attending comic cons and indie/rock concerts.
+Outside academia, they enjoy creative writing, practicing jiu jitsu, cuddling their cat Ahsoka, and attending comic cons and cosplaying.

 LinkedIn: https://www.linkedin.com/in/jlmicallef/